 Aged Care Training Resources

 The Aged Care Training resources and materials are designed to make students valuable members of the aged care health and community sector.
-These aged care training resources equips students who complete the training program the skills and knowledge as specified by the Service Skills Organisations required to perform effectively in the workplace.
+These aged care training resources equip students who complete the training program the skills and knowledge as specified by the Service Skills Organisations required to perform effectively in the workplace.
 Your aged care training resources include:

 - Student Assessment Workbooks